During the Great Resignation, your team needs to gel

 If you're not doing it already, this is the year to set your staff team health as a priority.
 In reality, the stability of your team probably depends on it.

 Chuck Lawless offers some of the core reasons why many church teams are dysfunctional relationally.
-Many times its because we don’t choose team members wisely.
+Many times it's because we don’t choose team members wisely.
+Other times it's because we don't build into our current team to help them feel like they are a valuable and indispensable part of the team.
 Here are some of Chuck’s thoughts: